durthu/LabCaveMediationSDK_Unity/README.md

         bool readyRewardedVideo = LabCaveMediation.isRewardedVideoReady ();

-To check if the integration of each thirparty is correct open the test module, make sure you call the "InitWithAppId" method first and wait till the "OnMediationLoaded" delegate method is called for the first time:
+To check if the integration of each thirparty is correct open the test module.
+To open the test module is mandatory init before the mediation and wait to the first ad is loaded:

 *Make sure you remove this test module on your release build.